Galactic Civilizations IV: Gameplay

+Development

 Stardock announced Galactic Civilizations 4 in early 2021, promising to expand the series with a bigger map, revamped systems, and more emphasis on story and characters.
 As the company developed concepts similar to other modern space strategy games, the studio announced plans to bring the game to early access later that year.
 Stardock announced that the game would provide the biggest galaxy yet seen in the series, by organizing the map into multiple sectors.
 By early 2022, CEO Brad Wardell shared that "one of the reasons I think GalCiv IV is turning out so well is that we have no shame," saying that their team would "borrow/inspire/steal as needed" from other 4X games including Stellaris, Endless Space, Distant Worlds, Civilization VI, Old World, and Humankind.
 The company soon revealed that the game would be ready for release on April 26, 2022.